Top Ideas for a Stunning Victorian Style Bathroom

 Patterned Flooring

-Patterns were BIG during the Victorian period, especially where flooring was concerned, and this design embraces this aspect of the style wholeheartedly.
+Patterns were BIG during the Victorian period, especially where flooring was concerned.

 Twin Sinks With Brass Fixtures